CitroenGames/License-Manager/README.md

 The server also includes an admin API that allows admin users to generate and manage license keys, and fetch information about registered users.

+# Note

+YOU NEED A SSL CETIFICATE TO USE THIS.

 ## Getting started

 To get started, clone the repository and install the dependencies: